chloebtn/BS-PL-Statements-SQL/README.md

 The goal of the exercice was to build a balance sheet and profit ad loss statements filtering and cleaning the data to show specific years and lines of the statements, adding metrics for analysis.

 I made sure that the lines of code are explained to allow the reader to fully understand what was done and why.

-PS: I got a grade of 100 😊